somefunAgba/autosgm/README.md

 `epfreq` indicates the successive per-epoch frequency of restarting the lowpass filter generating the learning rates.
 Defaults to `1`, restarting every epoch, if not specified.

 More possible options are documented in each AutoSGM implementations in the [opts](opts/) directory.
-Most options rarely need not be changed from their defaults.
+Most options likely need not be changed from their defaults.

-For instance, the code snippet below disables the automatic parameter iteration dependent learning rate and uses a constant learning rate value of `lr_init=2e-3` which is the same as running Adam.
+For instance, the code snippet below disables the automatic parameter iteration dependent learning rate and uses a single constant learning rate value of `lr_init=2e-3` which is the same as running Adam.
 ```
 optimizer = AutoSGM(mnn.parameters(), lr_init=2e-3, autolr=False)
 ```